Quick Exit

 A young carer’s assessment is where the child or young person will sit down with a practitioner from the Achieving for Children (AfC) Family Hub Service Young Carers Team, the team that provides the young carers service in the Royal Borough of Windsor and Maidenhead (RBWM).
 The assessment is a guided conversation to understand what the young person’s day-to-day life is like.
 The conversation will cover:

-- who the young person helps to look after and why they need support
+• who the young person helps to look after and why they need support

-- the types of tasks they do around the house
+• the types of tasks they do around the house

-- how they feel about everything (proud, tired, stressed, or worried)
+• how they feel about everything (proud, tired, stressed, or worried)

-- how caring impacts their schoolwork, friendships, and free time
+• how caring impacts their schoolwork, friendships, and free time

 The young carer's assessment will inform the most suitable support.
 The type of help offered can include:

-- One-to-one and family sessions
+• One-to-one and family sessions

-- Widening your support networks
+• Widening support networks

-- Fun activities and respite
+• Fun activities and respite

-- Meeting other young carers
+• Meeting other young carers

 Requesting a young carer's assessment

-Referrals to the AfC Family Hub Service Young Carers Team are done through the Early Help Hub.
-To access the Early Help Hub, the Single Point of Access (SPA) referral form has to be completed.
-When completing the SPA referral form, the Early Help referral pathway should be chosen (if there is a safeguarding concern, the same SPA referral form should be completed but the safeguarding pathway should be chosen).
+Professionals and practitioners who would like to request a young carer's assessment for the child or young person they are working with or supporting should complete the Single Point of Access (SPA) referral form.
+When completing the SPA referral form, select the Early Help referral pathway (if there is a safeguarding concern, complete the same SPA referral form but choose the safeguarding pathway).

 More information

-Designated Safeguarding Leads Presentation May 2020.
+Designated Safeguarding Leads Presentation May 2020

 Young carer rights: information from Carers Trust